-Dr. Jantje Halberstadt, with the Chair in Social Entrepreneurship (an Assistant Professor) in the Centre of Sustainability Management within the Faculty of Sustainability, Professor Dr. Pez in the Faculty of Humanities and Social Sciences and, Prof. Dr. Fischer in the Faculty of Education.
-There is generally a great acceptance of this topic within the Faculty of Education, for it is part of their curricula.
+Schulte, with the Chair in Start-up Management in the Faculty of Business and Economics, Junior Professor Dr. Jantje Halberstadt, with the Chair in Social Entrepreneurship (an Assistant Professor) in the Centre of Sustainability Management within the Faculty of Sustainability, Professor Dr. Pez in the Faculty of Humanities and Social Sciences and, Prof. Dr. Fischer in the Faculty of Education.
+There is generally a great acceptance for this topic within the Faculty of Education, for it is part of their curricula.